Wednesday, February 11, 2015

 Up and on task, down and you won't last.
 This simple rhyme will help you maintain good posture in the office.
 When you operate at your workstation, try to keep your eyes up and on task as much as possible.
 Looking down towards your computer screen, talk on the phone, and look at important files keeps you in an imperfect position that's sure to be followed by fatigue.
 Start by raising your computer screen the correct level.
-Ergonomic monitor arms are available if your computer screen base doesn't elevate.
+Ergonomic monitor arms that clamp onto a desk are available if your computer screen base doesn't elevate.
 In addition, raise and lower your office chair regularly to maintain your prime operating position.
 Avoid looking down as much as possible by using the ergonomic tools already integrated into your workspace.
 Your posture will improve accordingly, and so will your comfort!

 4.)
 Avoid The Dreaded Slouch

 Slouching is one of our biggest enemies in the workplace!
-There's really nothing good that comes from hunching and slouching over our office desks throughout the day.
+There's really nothing good that comes from hunching and slouching over our office desk throughout the day.
 This all too common office epidemic is typically related to fatigue.
 When we become tired, often due to bad posture, we tend to slouch and function inefficiently.
 To prevent this bad habit, stretch regularly and stay energized with healthy foods.
 Take short breaks and go for a walk outside.
 You should also make it a habit to eat lunch away from your desk.
 All these useful tips will help you stay energized and effective.
 With more energy you'll slouch less, and by slouching less you'll be able to sit more upright and posture perfect!

 Deskercise is the latest workplace craze.
-More than ever, office employees are coming up with fun and innovative ways that we can all exercise right in our office chairs and at the desk.
+More than ever, office employees are coming up with fun and innovative ways that we can all exercise right in our office chair and at the desk.
 Plenty of simple to follow stretches are outlined online that will directly affect your overall posture and comfort.
 Incorporate a deskercise routine into your weekly to do list.
 You'll see both health and life benefits far beyond your posture!
 In the long run, a few simple stretches and desk exercises will help reduce fatigue and keep you loose in your chair.